allpix-squared/allpix-squared/CONTRIBUTING.md

 Now you can start making changes and adding new functionality to the code.

-1. Run `etc/git-hooks/install-hooks.sh` from the repository top folder to install the git-hook that automatically updates the format of the code to comply with the coding style.
+1. Run `pre-commit install -f` from the repository top folder to install the git hooks that automatically update the format of the code to comply with the coding style.
 2. Create a new branch from master with a description of the change using `git checkout -b my-new-branch-name`.
 3. Read the relevant sections in the User's manual before starting to make changes.